-) In 70m turn right downhill along stepped path and in 50m pass a small pond and turn left at a T-junction on the far side of the pond.
+) In 70m turn right downhill along a stepped path and in 50m pass a small pond and turn left at a T-junction on the far side of the pond.
 You are back on the GCW and in 70m fork left and in 130m go through a metal kissing gate and cross New Road to go back into the wood on the other side through another metal kissing gate.
-In 30m at a fork continue in the same direction with the GCW, gently uphill and in 120m turn left at a crosspaths, back down towards the abbey ruins.
+In 30m at a crosspaths continue in the same direction with the GCW, gently uphill and in 120m, at another crosspaths by the 'Data Tree' artwork atop a tree stump on the right, you turn left at a crosspaths, back down towards the abbey ruins.
 In 170m you emerge from the wood with the Monk's Garden just ahead, and turn left along the gravel path along the fringe of the wood.
 The path curves around to the right in 50m to continue as a tarmac path in another 10m (take the right fork).

-In 120m - at the far end of the garden just before The Lodge - either turn right for the Chestnuts Kiosk, or (to continue the walk) turn left down some steps and along a tarmac path.
-In 40m fork left again at the four-way junction crossed early in the walk, with the Monk's Statue away on the left.
-In 50m leave the park through a large metal kissing gate to the left of a car wide gate and in 60m go past metal bollards and turn right along New Road's pavement.
+In 120m - at the far end of the garden just before Lesnes Abbey Lodge - either turn right for the Chestnuts Kiosk (and some public toilets), or (to continue the walk) turn left down some steps and along a tarmac path.
+In 40m fork left at the four-way junction crossed early in the walk, with the Monk's Statue away on the left.
+In 50m leave the park through a metal kissing gate to the left of a car wide gate and in 60m go past metal bollards and turn right along New Road.
 In 170m turn left along Abbey Road and re-trace the start of the walk, passing the Abbey Café (25m off route) and the Abbey Arms to Abbey Wood Station with its Coffee House at WHSmith.